williamjroche/personal-site/README.md

 # Personal Site
 ----------------
 Overview:
-This was a project I did in high school, when I was 15-16 years old.
+This was a project I started in high school, when I was 15-16 years old.
 This project served as opportunity to teach myself front-end web development, specifically HTML, CSS, and a little bit of Javascript.
 I started making this website by teaching myself, mainly using w3schools.
 After a few months I took a web design class in high school and expanded the website.
 Note: Website was never fully optimized, website may look unpleasent with some screen sizes.

 Features:
 - Home page